 - Check categories of update entries

 - Edit database to ensure text is paraphrased and main sources are clearly referenced.

 - Peer review to check, supplement and validate entries.
 Peer reviewers (country and regional experts) are contacted and sent a copy of the database or a sub-set of it, as well as review instructions.

-- Minor revisions are made to specific entries on advice of reviewers; any new entries recommend by reviewers must be research via standard sources and any recommended sources.
+- Minor revisions are made to specific entries on advice of reviewers; any new entries recommended by reviewers must be made with reference to standard sources and any recommended sources.